alvr-org/ALVR/README.md

 ## Usage

-- Launch `ALVR.exe`.
+- Launch `ALVR.exe` (ALVR dashboard).
 The first time a setup wizard will guide you through the installation.
 - Launch ALVR on your headset.
-In the VR dashboard, next to the client entry, check `Connect automatically` then press `Start`.
+While the headset screen is on, click `Trust` next to the client entry (on the PC) to start streaming.
+- If you trusted a client, you can start streaming by just launching ALVR on your headset, then SteamVR or the ALVR dashboard on PC.
 - To change settings, open the dashboard with the menu button (on the left controller), change what you want and then press `Apply`.
 SteamVR will restart, so any unsaved progress will be lost.
 - To shutdown ALVR you need to close both the ALVR window on PC and SteamVR.

 ### Notes

-- After the first time configuration, ALVR can be launched by simply launching SteamVR, but first you need to put on the headset and launch ALVR client.
 - You can access ALVR dashboard from your smartphone.
 On the browser you need to type the local IP of your PC followed by `:8082` (for example: `192.168.0.3:8082` ).

 ## Troubleshooting